mh-firouzjah/archlinux-installation-guide/README.md

-  eza # A modern replacement for ls (community fork of exa) inxi # A script to get system information neofetch # A fast, highly customizable system info script that supports displaying images with w3m hwinfo # Powerful hardware detection tool come from openSUSE solid # Hardware integration and detection reflector # service will run reflector with the parameters specified in `/etc/xdg/reflector/reflector.conf` expect # A tool for automating interactive applications dust # directories disk usage display
+  eza # A modern replacement for ls (community fork of exa) inxi # A script to get system information neofetch # A fast, highly customizable system info script that supports displaying images with w3m hwinfo # Powerful hardware detection tool come from openSUSE
+  reflector # service will run reflector with the parameters specified in `/etc/xdg/reflector/reflector.conf` expect # A tool for automating interactive applications dust # directories disk usage display